 4. Locate and Visit a Grave with the ANC mobile app.

-The cemetery is very large, with seemingly unending rows of grave markers, and it can be very difficult to navigate except to the major sites (which are marked with street signs).
+The cemetery is very large, with seemingly unending rows of grave markers.
+It can be very difficult to navigate except to the major sites, which are marked with street signs.
 Fortunately, there is an excellent app which you can use to navigate, get background information, and even locate a particular grave.